 Paying for a Tubal Reversal

-Our $6,850 all-inclusive fee includes all costs from the first office visit through post-operative care.
+Our $8,500 all-inclusive fee includes all costs from the first office visit through post-operative care.
 Office visits, labs, ultrasound, surgeon’s fees for all procedures performed including removing cysts or other abnormalities, assistants’ fees, hospital fees, take-home medications including Exparel pain medication, post-op office visit within 2 weeks of surgery, and follow-up phone or email consultations to help you conceive.

 Yes, once you are approved by Dr. Rosenfeld as a tubal reversal candidate, you may set up a payment plan with our office.
 Just call us at 713 790 0099.
 We also accept CareCredit.

 Dr. Rosenfeld’s tubal reversals offer the latest in technology at a fair price that is lower than or comparable to other surgeons that offer the same high quality surgery.
-So we do NOT offer discounts, promotions, or fees based on ability to pay.
+So we do not offer discounts, promotions, or fees based on ability to pay.
 But we wrote an article on how to Save Money on Tubal Reversals.
 Many patients find it useful to use their federal tax refund to start their payment plan.

 After Tubal Reversal Surgery